Jeswin Aldrin

-Jeswin Aldrin (born 24 December 2001) is an Indian track and field athlete who specializes in long jump and holds the national record with a mark of 8.42 meters.
-Aldrin represented India at the 2024 Paris Olympics, where he finished 26th in the men's long jump event.
+Jeswin Aldrin (born 24 December 2001) is an Indian long jumper who holds the national record with a jump of 8.42 m.
+Aldrin represented India at the 2024 Paris Olympics in the men's long jump event.

-Personal information
+Early life

-Aldrin is from Tamil Nadu, India.
-He was born to Johnson Isaac (father) and Esther Selva Rani (mother).
+Jeswin was born on 24 December 2001 in Mudalur, Tamil Nadu to parents Johnson Isaac and Esther Selva Rani.
 He has two younger brothers, Jerwin Isaac and Joywin Joseph.
-His elder sister is Adriana Simon (born 1997) and younger sister is Francina Simon.
-Jeswin Aldrin's uncle Simon Isaac who lives in Chennai plays a major role in shaping Jeswin Aldrin.
+His elder sister is Adriana Simon and younger sister is Francina Simon.
+Jeswin's uncle Simon Isaac who lives in Chennai plays a major role in shaping his career.

-Career

-Aldrin qualified in long jump for 2022 World Athletics Championships but failed to qualify for finals.
-In the 2023 World Athletics Championships, he qualified for the finals in the 12th and last position.
-He holds national record with an 8.42m jump.